 I followed the first rule to beat the BestBuy credit card at its own game.
 I needed a new laptop.
 My old laptop was running out of memory and didn’t have the power to process the pictures I needed for my blog.
 I budgeted for this.
 I had 3K put aside for computer shopping in my “next big purchase” account.

 Pro tip: You should never make a huge purchase like this without budgeting for it!

 I picked out the perfect laptop (because the keys light up like a rainbow!) and all the accessories.
 The total price for everything I needed came to about $2800.
-I applied for the Best Buy rewards card, and chose the Best Buy rewards option.
-They also have a one year no interest option, but since I had the cash, I knew I would be paying it all off right away.
+I applied for the Best Buy rewards card and chose the Best Buy rewards option.
+They also have a one-year no-interest option, but I knew I would be paying it all off right away since I had the cash.